 Evolution or Revolution?

-Since development of VVC was started from the basis of HEVC, the first question to ask about VVC is: Is it an evolution based on the technologies that were used in the former coding standards or is a really new and revolutionary way of compressing video?
+Since the development of VVC was started from the basis of HEVC, the first question to ask about VVC is: Is it an evolution based on the technologies that were used in the former coding standards, or is it a really new and revolutionary way of compressing video?